-7.6.2 Risk
+6.6.2 Risk

-Switch: --risk
+Option: --risk

-This switch requires an argument which specifies the risk of tests to perform.
+This option requires an argument which specifies the risk of tests to perform.
 There are four risk values.
 The default value is 1 which is innocuous for the majority of SQL injection points.
 Risk value 2 adds to the default level the tests for heavy query time-based SQL injections and value 3 adds also OR-based SQL injection tests.

 In some instances, like a SQL injection in an UPDATE statement, injecting an OR-based payload can lead to an update of all the entries of the table, which is certainly not what the attacker wants.
-For this reason and others this switch has been introduced: the user has control over which payloads get tested, the user can arbitrarily choose to use also potentially dangerous ones.
-As per the previous switch, the payloads used by sqlmap are specified in the textual file xml/payloads.xml and you are free to edit and add your owns.
+For this reason and others this option has been introduced: the user has control over which payloads get tested, the user can arbitrarily choose to use also potentially dangerous ones.
+As per the previous option, the payloads used by sqlmap are specified in the textual file xml/payloads.xml and you are free to edit and add your owns.

-7.6.3 Page comparison
+6.6.3 Page comparison

-Switches: --string, --regexp and --text-only
+Options: --string, --not-string, --regexp and --code

-By default the distinction of a True query by a False one (rough concept behind boolean-based blind SQL injection vulnerabilities) is done by comparing the injected requests page content with the original not injected page content.
+By default the distinction of a True query from a False one (rough concept behind boolean-based blind SQL injection vulnerabilities) is done by comparing the injected requests page content with the original not injected page content.
 Not always this concept works because sometimes the page content changes at each refresh even not injecting anything, for instance when the page has a counter, a dynamic advertisement banner or any other part of the HTML which is rendered dynamically and might change in time not only consequently to user's input.
 To bypass this limit, sqlmap tries hard to identify these snippets of the response bodies and deal accordingly.
-Sometimes it may fail, that is why the user can provide a string (--string switch) which is always present on the not injected page and on all True injected query pages, but that it is not on the False ones.

-As an alternative to a static string, the user can provide a regular expression (--regexp switch).
+Sometimes it may fail, that is why the user can provide a string (--string option) which is always present on original page and on all True injected query pages, but that it is not on the False ones.
+Instead of static string, the user can provide a regular expression (--regexp option).
+Alternatively, user can provide a string (--not-string option) which is not present on original page and not on all True injected query pages, but appears always on False ones.

-Such data is easy for an user to retrieve, simply try to inject on the affected parameter an invalid value and compare manually the original (not injected) page content with the injected wrong page content.
+Such data is easy for an user to retrieve, simply try to inject into the affected parameter an invalid value and compare manually the original (not injected) page content with the injected wrong page content.
 This way the distinction will be based upon string presence or regular expression match.